lendway/Homepage-index.md/Teaching.md

 **Introduction to American Politics (Fall 2021)** <br />
 Instructor: Amir Fairdosi

+_"Introduction to American national government.
+The Constitution, American political culture, civil rights, Congress, the executive, political parties, public opinion, interest groups, the media, social movements, and the policy-making process."_

  &nbsp;

 **Introduction to American Politics (Spring 2023)** <br />
 Instructor: Christina Kinane

+_"Introduction to American national government.
+The Constitution, American political culture, civil rights, Congress, the executive, political parties, public opinion, interest groups, the media, social movements, and the policy-making process."_

  &nbsp;

 **Introduction to Statistics (Fall 2020)** <br />
 Instructors: Jonathan Reuning-Schere and Kelly Rader

+_"Statistical analysis of politics, elections, and political psychology.
+Problems presented with reference to a wide array of examples: public opinion, campaign finance, racially motivated crime, and public policy."_

  &nbsp;

 **Strategic Models of Politics (Spring 2022)** <br />
 Instructor: Milan Svolik

+_"Introduction to formal political theory including application of rational choice and game theoretic analysis.
+Key topics and findings include: why voters vote in elections; how candidates choose platforms; why common resources tend to be overexploited; whether the state is needed for public good provision; how electoral systems shape politicians' and voters' behavior; whether voters can hold politicians accountable for their performance in office; how constitutions affect politicians' incentives to compromise; and why countries fight wars."_